 There are many food facilities available from the beginning of the trek to the top of the fort.
 There are small snack stores on Route.
 Meals are also available at the fort.

-• Please do not bargaining for meals and water bottles at this place.
+• Please do not bargain for meals and water bottles at this place.

 Some Useful Tips before You Visit Harishchandragad-